ihmeuw/vivarium/docs/source/tutorials/running_a_simulation/interactive.rst

 Currently, there isn't a way to use the above approach to *remove* components from an existing model (without using private attributes).

-This is a very common use case, because often when we run an interactive simulation, we don't need any of the simulation's observers.
-However, removing components should be done with care: if you remove a component without removing other components that depend on it, the simulation will break!
+Removing components should be done with care: if you remove a component without removing other components that depend on it, the simulation will break!

 You can remove components by creating a model specification and editing it *before* creating